2025–26 Premier League International Cup

 The 2025–26 Premier League International Cup is the tenth season of the Premier League International Cup, a European club football competition organised by the Premier League for under-21 teams.

-Nottingham Forest are the defending champions.
+Nottingham Forest were the defending champions.
+Borussia Dortmund won the competition for the first time in their debut season in this tournament.

 Format

 The competition features thirty-two teams: sixteen from English league system and sixteen invitees from other European countries.
 The teams are split into four groups of eight.
 The group winners and runners-up will progress into the knockout phase of the tournament.

 All matches will be played in England.